Pathi-rao/Strive_Capstone/README.md

-# Anamoly Detection in Smart Buildings
+# Anomaly Detection in Smart Buildings
 ### using Federated Learning

 <!-- PROJECT LOGO -->